-Conveyors can be equipped with a solid frame or steerable wheels for towing depending on its specifications.
+Collecting Conveyors can be equipped with a solid frame or steerable wheels for towing depending on its specifications.
 Both must be removed or retracted prior to the conveyor being used to prevent interfering with workers or adjacent equipment.
-Be sure to attach the steering cylinder to linkage if so equipped.
+Remove hitch anchor pin and retainer, remove hitch or move to the desired position and re-install pin and retainer.